viciousviper/DokanCloudFS/README.md

   - Several gateways
     - Writing of large (>> 10 Mb) files to cloud storage is unstable on the following platforms: *Box*, *pCloud*
   - *Mediafire* gateway
     - The Mediafire token management scheme depends on error-free operation when using long-term authentication tokens.
-Expect to re-authenticate via the login popup after network errors or if the DokanCloudFS process is aborted.
+Expect to re-authenticate via the login pop-up after network errors or if the DokanCloudFS process is aborted.

 ## Remarks